How intelligent are leopard geckos compared to other reptiles and animals?

-Interestingly, a recent study on gaze-following behavior in reptiles found leopard geckos specifically to be able to gain and interpret information by using visual indicators.
+Interestingly, a recent study on gaze-following behavior in reptiles found leopard geckos specifically to gain and interpret information using visual indicators.

 This evidence is a groundbreaking find, as leopard geckos have been largely regarded as asocial animals with few advanced cognitive abilities.